 Important tasks can pop up at any time, particularly during online chats.
 But unless they’re placed in some form of organizer and assigned to someone, tasks can easily get lost or forgotten.

-is already known for its kanban-like dashboard where teams can create, assign and track tasks to better visualize workflows and organize group activities.
-What’s lesser known is that you can for right-on-time task management that you can view or work on directly within the channel.
+Microsoft Planner is already known for its kanban-like dashboard where teams can create, assign and track tasks to better visualize workflows and organize group activities.
+What’s lesser known is that you can add Planner to Microsoft Teams for right-on-time task management that you can view or work on directly within the channel.

 You can also pin one or more plans as tabs in the channel for an easily accessible overview of what’s in the pipeline, who’s responsible for what, and how many tasks are pending.

 Collaborating on the same document typically involves endless emails with attached documents or multiple screen-sharing attempts.
-Microsoft 365 makes it easy for teams to , and you can simplify it even further by working on documents directly within Microsoft Teams.
+Microsoft 365 makes it easy for teams to work on a document together in real-time, and you can simplify it even further by working on documents directly within Microsoft Teams.

 You can select a Word, PowerPoint, OneNote, and/or Excel file from anywhere in Microsoft 365 and select “Edit in Teams” to start working on it with everyone in the channel.
 You can see each change happening in real-time and who made it.
 If you need an extra layer of communication, you can start a chat or even a Skype call with everyone involved without ever leaving the document.